globalbao/terraform-azurerm-policy/docs/pattern-using-count.md

 ## Steps

+1. Define a variable list
+2. Deploy a resource multiple times based on the length of the variable list
+3. Reference all values from the variable list using [count.index]

 ### 1 - Define a variable list

 Create a variable list for tag keys and provide default values if desired.